HDfaxid/duckyscript-password-grabber/README.md

 # duckyscript-password-grabber

 my first ducky script.
-Requires TwinDucky firmware to be installed on the rubber ducky. free to use and modificate.
+Requires TwinDucky firmware to be installed on the rubber ducky. free to use, modificate, share. (please do not sell)

 first:> make sure that you have twinducky installed on your device.